rorywalsh/cabbage/Docs/markdown/custom_plant_imports.md

 </plant>
 ```

-### namespace
+### nameSpace
-A unique string should be added to the **namespace** section.
+A unique string should be added to the **nameSpace** section.
 This will ensure that plants with the same name, but from different authors can be loaded into a .csd file.
-Note the namespace name is case sensitive.
+Note the nameSpace name is case sensitive.

 ### name
 The **name** section should be passed the name of the plant.
-As with the case of the namespace attribute, this is always case sensitive.
+As with the case of the nameSpace attribute, this is always case sensitive.

 ### cabbagecode
 The **cabbagecode** section should provide code for a single plant.
 It should adhere to the same structure as a standard Cabbage plant, i.e, it should contain opening and closing curly brackets spread over at least 2 lines of code.
 Each widgets should have a channel attached to it in the usual fashion.
 When Cabbage imports these widgets into a .csd, it will pre-pend a channel string to the channels defined in your plant.
 This ensure that each instance of a plant will have unique channel names. you can create an instance of a custom plant in the same way you create any widget in Cabbage.
 But you must import the plant xml, as described above, before trying to create one.
 The following code will import a plnt xml, and create an instance of that plant.